MartinJindra/Helios/README.md

 Because it is unmaintained, not opensource and not cross-platform.

 So I want to build Helios.
 A sibling to Aurora.

-## Deprecated

-I decided to drop the Java implementation because Java does not have solid GUI Framework.

 ## Building